Things To Do in Marrakech : TOP 22 Things To Do

 If you are visiting in Winter ?
 Profit from the opportunity to go skiing in the Atlas Mountains!
 Remember that the mountains chill down quickly as dusk draws in if you’re going in the summer.
 Pack an extra layer.

-10. Visit the Ben Youssef Madrasa, a beautiful Islamic college with stunning architecture.
+A beautiful Islamic college with stunning architecture.

 Some of the most astounding artwork in the city is allegedly found in the mosques in the local area of Marrakech.
 However, Ali Ben Youssef Madrasa is the finest place to learn about the magnificence of Islamic design because it is closed to non-Muslims.